Writing style is a result of voice and tone. Adjust your style to meet user needs. It influences whether and how people engage with content.

 An informal tone suggests a relationship that is more casual and intimate.

-A standard tone sits between these two.
+A standard tone sits between these 2.
 It is appropriate for most government content.
 It creates little distance, but not too much familiarity, into the relationship with readers.

 - Guests should be seated 15 minutes before the performance starts.
 [Formal]